etgryphon/stativus/README.md

 ## License

-Stativus is under the MIT license that can be read in license.js  Just remember who brought this to you
+Stativus is under the MIT license that can be read in license.js  Just remember who brought this to you.